An adaptive finite element method for distributed elliptic optimal control problems with variable energy regularization

 We first consider the preconditioned conjugate gradient (PCG) solver applied to the Schur complement equation \eqref{Schur LGS} with a proper preconditioner.
 When performing a uniform refinement, the diffusion coefficients (the inverse of the regularization parameters) are constant on all elements, and we may replace $\varrho(x)$ by $h^2$ with $h$ being the global mesh size.
 Therefore, the Schur complement is simplified as $M_h+K_h K_{\varrho h}^{-1}K_h=M_h+\varrho K_h K_h^{-1}K_h=M_h+ h^2 K_h$.
 Robust preconditioners for such a Schur complement have been studied in our previous work \cite{LLSY2:LangerSteinbachYang:2022b}, and the spectral equivalence of this Schur complement to the mass matrix was analyzed in our recent work \cite{LLSY2:LangerLoescherSteinbachYang:2022a}.
 Since, in this case, the Schur complement $M_h+\varrho K_h K_h^{-1}K_h=M_h+ h^2 K_h$ is spectrally equivalent to the mass matrix $M_h$, we can use a simple diagonal approximation to the mass matrix such as $\textup{diag}[M_h]$ or $\textup{lump}[M_h]$ as cheap preconditioners for the Schur complement.
-In the case of an adaptive refinement, both the local mesh refinement and the use of varying diffusion coefficients $\varrho(x)$, which are piecewise constant, play a role in developing robust Schur complement preconditioners with respect to the mesh size and diffusion coefficient jumps.
+In the case of an adaptive refinement, both the local mesh refinement and the use of varying diffusion coefficients $\varrho(x)$, which are piecewise constant, play a decisive role in developing robust Schur complement preconditioners with respect to the mesh size and diffusion coefficient jumps.